-In 2014 accounting period the Company adopted the Investment Entities exemption (Amendments to IFRS 10, IFRS 12 and IAS 27), issued in October 2012, such that all subsidiaries that represent investments shall not be consolidated.
-The amendments define an investment entity and require a parent that is an investment entity to measure its investments in particular subsidiaries at fair value through profit or loss in accordance with IFRS 13 instead of consolidating those subsidiaries in its consolidated financial statements.
-Accordingly, the principles of consolidation under IFRS 10 are not applicable to the Company for the period ended 30 September 2015.
+The Company adopted the Investment Entities exemption (Amendments to IFRS 10, IFRS 12 and IAS 27), issued in October 2012, such that all subsidiaries that represent investments shall not be consolidated.
+The amendments define an investment entity and require a parent that is an investment entity to measure its investments in particular subsidiaries at fair value through profit or loss in accordance with IAS 39 instead of consolidating those subsidiaries in its consolidated financial statements.
+Accordingly, the principles of consolidation under IFRS 10 are not applicable to the Company for the period ended 30 September 2016.